Iain Banks' The Wasp Factory is now an opera

-The composer and director Ben Frost, an Australian living in Iceland and the librettist David Pountney have produced a work which is not so much an operatic version of the book as rumination on some of its themes.
+The composer and director Ben Frost, an Australian living in Iceland, and librettist David Pountney have produced a work that is not so much an operatic version of the book as rumination on some of its themes.

-There is no Frank, certainly no sixteen year old boy.
-Instead he is played by three women which goes some way to showing his schizophrenic nature.
-They become the three Furies of mythology, in a self torturing and punishing attack on their own alter ego – Frank.
+There is no Frank, certainly no 16-year-old boy.
+Instead he is played by three women, which goes some way to showing his schizophrenic nature.
+They become the three Furies of mythology in a self-torturing and punishing attack on their own alter ego – Frank.

 The music is provided by a string quintet, the Reykjavik Sinfonia, along with sequences of electronic noise.
-It is a mixture of minimalism and lyricism supporting the almost poetic naturalism of the singers, a combination of Karl Jenkins, John Adams and Krzysztof Penderecki
+It's a mixture of minimalism and lyricism supporting the almost poetic naturalism of the singers, a combination of Karl Jenkins, John Adams and Krzysztof Penderecki

-The three singers who alternate between narrator, commentator and chorus provide a slow, mesmeric quasi-dance performance worthy of any contemporary dance group.
+The three singers, who switch between narrator, commentator and chorus, provide a slow, mesmeric quasi-dance performance worthy of any contemporary dance group.
 Writhing, interweaving and scurrying across the surface of the stage they are both hunters and hunted in a physical and emotional search for redemption.